Maple Leaf Sports & Entertainment: Recent projects

 In August 2014, MLSE reached an agreement with the City of Toronto to build a practice facility for the Raptors at Exhibition Place.
 MLSE paid the $30 million construction cost, and leases the property from the city for $205,000 annually, subject to reassessments for inflation, for a 20-year term, with two options to extend it by a further 10 years, following which the city would take ownership of the building.
 Construction was completed in time for the team's hosting of the NBA All-Star Game in February 2016.
 Originally known as the Biosteel Centre, in March 2019, the Raptors reached an agreement with OVO on a naming rights deal to brand the facility as the OVO Athletic Centre.

 In February 2015, MLSE confirmed that they were planning on launching a professional boxing series, featuring 3-4 major fights a year co-promoted with Groupe Yvon Michel.
 Originally planned to start with a World Boxing Council (WBC) light heavyweight title fight in April at Ricoh Coliseum, this was delayed due to regulatory restrictions on the amount of gauze that can be used for wrist wraps in Ontario.
 MLSE and Michel joined with Lennox Lewis to promote a WBC light-heavyweight title fight in September 2015 at Ricoh Coliseum.

 In August 2017 MLSE announced that it had reached an agreement with Scotiabank to rename the ACC Scotiabank Arena, effective July 1, 2018, for a reported CAD $800 million over 20 years, which would make it the largest such deal in North American sports history.

 MLSE announced in December 2017 that it had agreed to purchase the Toronto Argonauts of the Canadian Football League outright, with the deal finalized on January 19, 2018.

 In May 2022, Tanenbaum indicated that MLSE was exploring opportunities for professional women's sports teams in hockey, basketball, and soccer for Toronto.
+Although the company explored applying for a Toronto based Women's National Basketball Association expansion franchise, they eventually decided against it.
+Instead, Tanenbaum's Kilmer Sports Ventures independently submitted an application for a WNBA expansion team for Toronto, which was granted by the league in May 2024.

+Friisdahl announced that he was leaving MLSE in January 2022, with CFO Cynthia Devine named interim President and CEO to replace him.
+In January 2024 it was announced that Keith Pelley had been hired as president and CEO of MLSE, effective April 2, 2024.

-In August 2022 it was announced that Leafs Nation Network, the rebranded Leafs TV speciality channel devoted to the Maple Leafs and Marlies, would cease operations on September 1.
+In August 2022 it was announced that Leafs Nation Network, the rebranded Leafs TV specialty channel devoted to the Maple Leafs and Marlies, would cease operations on September 1.
 The channel had been valued at $19 million on behalf of the CRTC in 2012.